onqtam/headjack/docs/why/SYSTEM.md

 > "Our current systems are perfectly organized to result in the self-organization of the destruction of human civilization." - [John Stewart](https://youtu.be/ftuY7BIzn9M?&t=6312)

 we need a response to ted kazinsky's unibomber manifesto

+> "Humanity has no concept of submitting to reason and duty to life and future survival.
+We will run until we step past the cliff." - [Joscha Bach](https://twitter.com/Plinz/status/1663916782640308227)